AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. **Feature**: Allow users to delete a donor along with all donation records associated with that specific donor in a single step. <br>

-   **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they can delete a donor.
+   **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they are able to delete a donor.
    This is a feature not a bug, because in real life, users would most likely want to preserve a donor's donation records in the system for audit purposes, even if the donor is past the age of eligibility.
 Therefore, we have intentionally made deleting a donor and their donation records difficult.<br>

-   **Rationality for the New Feature**: However, some PE-D testers have expressed that the current process is time-consuming.
+   **Rationality for the New Feature**: However, some PE-D testers have expressed that the current process is fairly time-consuming.
 As such, if real users express a similar sentiment too, we will introduce this new feature. <br><br>

 2. **Feature**: Introduce a `listdonations` command that allows users to view all donation records in the system. <br>